nthitz/QueueBotler/README.md

 Turntable Mashup.FM Queue Bot

+Features:
+PM the current queue
+Add you to the queue
+Remove from the queue
-Currently just idles in mashup.fm and if requested to will read the queue from sosimpull.com
+check in to the queue

+(remove and check in only work if you 'add'ed with the bot - because of the PIN)